European stocks fall as investors lose taste for Carlsberg

 slumped after cutting its outlook.

-just suffered its worst week in more than a month, fell 0.7
+its worst five-day run in more than a month last week, fell 0.8

 percent.
 The euro zone's blue-chip Euro STOXX 50 index